tldr-pages/tldr/pages/linux/daemonize.md

 `daemonize -p {{path/to/pidfile}} {{command}} {{command_arguments}}`

-- Run command as a daemon, using a lockfile to ensure only one instance runs at a time:
+- Use a lock file to ensure that only one instance runs at a time:

 `daemonize -l {{path/to/lockfile}} {{command}} {{command_arguments}}`